-In 2019, the Authority issued Atlantic County Guaranteed refunding note in the amount of \$15,500,000 for the Aviation Park Project and a \$6,200,000 Cape May County Secured Loan Revenue Note for the Cape May Tech Village Project.
+In 2020, the Authority issued Atlantic County Guaranteed refunding note in the amount of \$15,500,000 for the Aviation Park Project.
+Also in 2020 Cape May County paid off the \$6,200,000 Cape May County Secured Loan Revenue Note for the Cape May Tech Village Project.
 The Authority continues to hold the Faith Baptist bonds that were issued to fund the community center and the ARC of Atlantic County for expenses related to the construction and move to their current location and the St. Augustine bonds which were issued for the construction of certain school facilities to include a multi-use facility containing a 1,500 seat gymnasium, swimming pool and other athletic facilities.
-In addition, the Authority had a Guaranteed Note for the Egg Harbor Township Golf Course, and mortgage-backed bonds from ARC, Faith Baptist and St. Augustine.
+In addition, the Authority had a Guaranteed Revenue Refunding Bond for the Egg Harbor Township Golf Course.

-Each debt is paid off solely from the project financed by the proceeds of the debt.
-The Egg Harbor Township Golf Corporation Guaranteed Note is paid from the Egg Harbor Township Golf Corporation, plus interest on investments.
+The debt service is paid solely from funds generated by the projects financed by the proceeds of the debt issued.
+The Aviation Park Bond is paid from rental revenues derived from the project, backed by a County Guarantee should there be a shortfall.
+The Egg Harbor Township Golf Corporation Guaranteed Refunding Bond is paid from the Egg Harbor Township Golf Corporation, plus interest on investments which is backed by a guarantee from Egg Harbor Township.
 The ARC, Faith Baptist and St. Augustine Bonds are paid by ARC, Faith Baptist and St. Augustine mortgage payments.
-No payments are made to the Authority; payments are made to the respective bond trustees or bond holders.
+No payments are made to the Authority; payments are made to the respective bond trustees.
 All investments are held by the bond trustees.
 The bond trustees also have the primary responsibility of ensuring that all bond requirements are met.
 The bond trustees also pay the interest and principal of the Authority's debt.
 The Authority is responsible for maintaining accounting records based on trust statements provided by the trustees.